mareikethies/epipolar_consistency_python/README.md

 This project provides python bindings for the computation of epipolar consistency in transmission imaging.
 It is based on [pybind11](https://github.com/pybind/pybind11).
 This repo has been built upon their provided [cmake example](https://github.com/pybind/cmake_example).

 The sources to be wrapped are located in [EpipolarConsistency](https://github.com/aaichert/EpipolarConsistency).
+Only the key functionality to compute the ECC quality metric from several projection images and their projection matrices is included in the python module.
+No optimizers, GUIs or any other advanced functionality from the basis repository is included.

 ## Prerequisites